BelT26/RedundancyCalculator/README.md

 ## Employee file
-There functions in the employee.py file serve one of 3 purposes:  To calculates the redundancy due, submit an application or to retrieve stored data about an existing application from google sheets.
+The functions in the employee.py file serve one of 3 purposes:  To calculates the redundancy due, submit an application or to retrieve stored data about an existing application from google sheets.

 To submit an application or view it's status please use the name REBECCA LANE and the payroll number 2783.
 Alternative logins can be found on the Google staff worksheet although some have already submitted applications!